 test ! -f "/opt/bitnami/common/bin/openssl" && echo "Approach A: Using system packages." || echo "Approach B: Self-contained installation."

-The steps used to resolve this issue differ depending on the following:
+The steps that you use to resolve this issue depend on the following:

 Create an HTML file in the document root of your website.
-Then modify the load balancer health check configuration to add that file as the health check file.
-You must use this method because application level redirections don't normally affect HTML files that aren't originally part of your application.
+Then, modify the load balancer health check configuration to add the HTML file as the health check file.
+Because application-level redirections affect only HTML files that are part of your original application, you must add the HMTL file as the health check file.

 1. Connect to your Lightsail instance.

-2. Navigate to the Document root location of your website where you have stored your website files.
+2. Navigate to the document root location of your website where you store your website files:

-In Bitnami stack under Approach A, the document root location is /opt/bitnami/APPNAME/ (for example, /opt/bitnami/wordpress).
+In the Bitnami stack under Approach A, the document root location is /opt/bitnami/APPNAME/ (for example, /opt/bitnami/wordpress).

-In Bitnami stack under Approach B, the document root location is /opt/bitnami/apps/APPNAME/htdocs (or example, /opt/bitnami/apps/wordpress/htdocs).
+In the Bitnami stack under Approach B, the document root location is /opt/bitnami/apps/APPNAME/htdocs (for example, /opt/bitnami/apps/wordpress/htdocs).

-In LAMP Bitnami stack, the document root location is /opt/bitnami/apache2/htdocs.
+In the LAMP Bitnami stack, the document root location is /opt/bitnami/apache2/htdocs.

 touch health.html

-7. Type the path health.html and then choose Save.
+8. Enter the path health.html, and then choose Save.

-9. Wait for a few minutes, and then verify that the health check passes.
+10. Wait a few minutes, and then verify that the health check passes.

-Add an exception rule for the health check file in the webserver redirect rules so that only the original website files redirect, but not the health check file.
+Add an exception rule in the web server redirect rules so that only the original website files redirect, but not the health check file.

-2. Open the web server file where you added HTTPS redirection rules and then add the following line just before the line that starts with RewriteRule:
+2. Open the web server file where you added HTTPS redirection rules, and then add the following line before the line that starts with RewriteRule:

 RewriteCond expr "! %{REQUEST_URI} -strmatch '*health.html’ "